tred237/mixology-buddy/README.md

 ## Installation

-1. To access the functionality of this app, you will need to Fork and Clone the back end repositiory from [here](https://github.com/tred237/json-server-template).
+1. To access the functionality of this app, you will need to fork and clone the back end repositiory from [here](https://github.com/tred237/json-server-template).
 (The instructions to get this working is located in the README)
 2. After setting up the back-end, you need to Fork and Clone this repository

   ![image](https://user-images.githubusercontent.com/103388556/189546584-8ec5fef7-4d7d-4c47-ae6b-f6e6ae834a69.png)